-July 14, 2014 - Effective July 21, 2014, all US Government Agencies are required to adhere to the Federal REAL ID Act phase two requirements for access to Federal facilities.
+Federal REAL ID Act Requirements Now In Effect - July 21, 2014 - Effective July 21, 2014, all US Government Agencies are required to adhere to the Federal REAL ID Act phase two requirements for access to Federal facilities.
 The Act will impact Visitors to NASA facilities using state-issued ID to access the Center.
 Only driver's licenses or identifications cards from states that meet REAL ID standards may be used for Visitor access.
-Current noncompliant states and territories whose driverís licenses do not meet the Real ID standards are: Alaska, America Samoa, Arizona, Kentucky, Louisiana, Maine, Massachusetts, Minnesota, Montana, New York, Oklahoma, and Washington State.
+Current noncompliant states and territories whose driver's licenses do not meet the Real ID standards are: Alaska, America Samoa, Arizona, Kentucky, Louisiana, Maine, Massachusetts, Minnesota, Montana, New York, Oklahoma, and Washington State.
 Visitors with driver's licenses from these states will be required to present an alternate form of identification for unescorted access.
 For more information, see our REAL ID Act and NASA Facilities page.

 All SAO travel requests to Russia must now go through the ECO, Natascha Finnerty, or in her absence the back-up ECO, Tom Bonnenfant.

-EdX Blocks Course Content to Cuba, Iran, Sudan: "Due to federal regulations, edX plans to block students in Cuba, Iran, and Sudan from taking an upcoming online course on aerodynamics and modern aircraft design, according to a blog post written by edX president Anant Agarwal on Monday."
-The Harvard Crimson, March 3, 2014
+EdX Blocks Course Content to Cuba, Iran, Sudan: - (March 3, 2014) - "Due to federal regulations, edX plans to block students in Cuba, Iran, and Sudan from taking an upcoming online course on aerodynamics and modern aircraft design, according to a blog post written by edX president Anant Agarwal on Monday."
+The Harvard Crimson

-NASA IG Finds no Evidence of Intentional Export Control Violations at Ames: "Officials at NASA's Ames Research Center in Mountain View, Calif., did not intentionally violate export control laws but 'exercised poor judgment' in sharing export-controlled information with foreign nationals at the center, NASA's Office of Inspector General (OIG) concluded in a report summary published Feb.
+NASA IG Finds no Evidence of Intentional Export Control Violations at Ames: - (February 27, 2014) - "Officials at NASA's Ames Research Center in Mountain View, Calif., did not intentionally violate export control laws but 'exercised poor judgment' in sharing export-controlled information with foreign nationals at the center, NASA's Office of Inspector General (OIG) concluded in a report summary published Feb.
 26."
-Space News, February 27, 2014
+Space News

 Export Control Reform Rollout: Transitioning ITAR items to the Commerce Control List.
 Status and FAQ regularly updated at the Political Military Affairs, Directorate of Defence Trade Controls web page.